-The holiday season is a special time, but it can also sometimes bring special challenges to people who suffer from allergies.
+The holiday season is a special time but it can also sometimes bring about special challenges for people who suffer with allergies.

-Holiday feasts and pitch-ins, Christmas trees and pets can all create reaction hazards for allergy sufferers, says Dr. Casselman of Reid Allergy.
+Dr. Casselman of Reid Allergy alerts that holiday feasts and pitch-ins, Christmas trees, and pets can all create reaction hazards for allergy sufferers.

-Food allergy sufferers should be very mindful of specific ingredients in the foods consumed.
-These patients should also be careful to watch out for cross-contamination of foods being prepared or coming into contact with foods to which they are allergic.
+Food allergy sufferers should be very mindful of specific ingredients in the foods consumed - being careful to watch out for cross-contamination of foods being prepared or coming into contact with foods to which they are allergic.